 At the University of Maine Graduate & Professional Center, we believe outstanding public education is a catalyst for economic growth.
 We prepare leaders to solve the state’s most pressing challenges, through cross-disciplinary, experiential, and market-driven graduate and professional programming.
 We are Maine focused, nationally competitive, and globally relevant.

 “The Maine Center is a bold initiative that capitalizes on the strengths of our universities and recognizes the central role the University of Maine System plays in driving statewide economic prosperity.”

 — James Erwin, Former Chairman of the University of Maine System Board of Trustees

 Our Challenge & Opportunity

 Maine and its public universities face a number of challenges in today’s economic landscape: a declining and aging workforce, rapidly evolving business needs, and increased competition for professionals and graduate-level students.

 The University of Maine Graduate & Professional Center (the Maine Center) brings together graduate and professional programs in law, business, policy, and public health to address these challenges.
 The Maine Center is a consortium of academic programs working collaboratively with one another, and with the public and private sectors, to serve students, businesses, and organizations statewide.
-The consortium is made up of four graduate education and research programs:
+The consortium is made up of three graduate and professional programs: